jontran1/Scientific-Programming-Final-Project/README.md

 ### Interpolation and Polynomial Approximation

+#### Abstract

+​	This paper is about interpolation in general.
+We will discuss the different between each interpolation method.
+When to use one over another.
+What problem each interpolation method solves and of course, gain a better understanding of interpolation in general.

+#### Introduction

 ​	The most useful and well-known kind of functions mapping the set of real number onto itself is the polynomials.
 These polynomials uniformly approximate continuous functions.
-When given a function defined and continuous on a closed and bounded interval, there exist another polynomial that  approximates the given function, or is considered to be "close".
+When given a function defined and continuous on a closed and bounded interval, there exist another polynomial that  approximates the given function, or is considered to be "close" enough.

 #### Weierstrass Approximation Theorem